lbayerl/symfony-on-swisscomdev/README.md

 4. name is SymfonyOnSwisscomDev
 5. will spawn one instance of the app (vertical scaling, do you hear me?)
 6. each instance will spawn with 128 MB of Ram (horizontal scaling)
-7. has two custom environment variables available: SYMFONY_ENV: prod and PHP_INI_SCAN_DIR: .bp-config/php/conf.d
+7. has one environment variables available: PHP_INI_SCAN_DIR: .bp-config/php/conf.d

 ### Symfony doesn't know: Adapt config_prod.yml